HGV Temporary Work Visas – What employers need to know

-The large queues and fuel disruption seen over the last week followed a warning made by an oil firm that it would have to temporarily close a handful of petrol stations because of a lack of HGV drivers.
+The large queues and fuel disruption seen recently followed a warning made by an oil firm that it would have to temporarily close a handful of petrol stations because of a lack of HGV drivers.
 This follows similar warnings made by those in the food supply chain, cautioning that a lack of HGV drivers may cause disruption to supply in the run up to Christmas.

 The Government acknowledges that there is a shortage of HGV drivers.
-Whilst it has previously focused on encouraging existing licence holders within the UK to return to work and speeding up the testing process, this week the Government announced that HGV drivers and poultry workers will be eligible for temporary work visas from next month.
+Whilst it has previously focused on encouraging existing licence holders within the UK to return to work and speeding up the testing process, at the beginning of October the Government announced that HGV drivers and poultry workers will now be eligible for temporary work visas.

-The Government has announced today that 300 Seasonal Worker visas for fuel drivers will be available as a priority in the next fortnight with 4,700 Seasonal Worker visas for drivers in the food haulage sector and a further 5,500 Seasonal Worker visas for poultry workers to follow by the end of October 2021.
+The Government announced in response to the crisis that 300 Seasonal Worker visas for fuel drivers would be available as a priority within a fortnight with 4,700 Seasonal Worker visas for drivers in the food haulage sector and a further 5,500 Seasonal Worker visas for poultry workers to follow by the end of October 2021.

-The specific details for the fuel drivers were published on Saturday 2 October and they confirm that until 15 October there will be an exception to allow people to enter the UK outside the normal UK immigration rules if they can meet all the following criteria:
+The specific details for the fuel drivers were published on Saturday 2 October which confirmed several changes.
+Firstly they provided an emergency concession that until 15 October there would be an exception to allow people to enter the UK outside the normal UK immigration rules if they could meet set criteria, including holding an EU licence to drive HGV fuel tankers and an endorsement letter from the Department for Business, Energy and Industrial Strategy.

-We are still awaiting further details about the food haulage drivers and poultry workers but it is anticipated that the process will be in place for individuals to come to the UK on those visas from late October.
-Somewhat bizarrely the expiry dates for the visas also varies.
+Somewhat bizarrely the expiry dates for the visas varies.
 They will last until 31 December 2021 for poultry workers and 28 February 2022 for food haulage drivers.

 The Government has confirmed that these visas will be issued under the existing Seasonal Worker Route, which is an extended pilot scheme.
 This is a specific type of visa under the Temporary Worker route.
 It is usually limited to certain agricultural workers working in food production, for example for farm workers engaged to pick fruit.